What is an apprenticeship?

 Apprentices working to a framework are assessed on a continuous basis throughout their apprenticeship and once all criteria have been successfully passed can achieve their full apprenticeship certificate.

-Who is involved in the delivery of an apprenticeship in Northern Ireland?
+Who is involved in the delivery of an apprenticeship standard?

-There are three main organisations involved in the delivery of apprenticeships in Northern Ireland:
+There are three main organisations involved in the delivery of apprenticeships in England:

 The Employer – who is responsible for creating and providing the job and issuing a contract of employment for the duration of the apprenticeship.

-The employer is responsible for paying the apprentice’s wages and selecting the training contractor/provider who will support the off-the-job training.
+The employer is responsible for paying the apprentice’s wages and selecting the training provider who will support the off-the-job training.

-The Training Contractor/Provider – is responsible for providing the off-the-job training to the apprentice that makes up 20% of the total apprenticeship.
+The Training Provider – is responsible for providing the off-the-job training to the apprentice that makes up 20% of the total apprenticeship.
 This time must be included in the apprentice’s contractual working hours.

 What is the ‘apprenticeship levy’?